jasbits/gravity-forms-multi-form-sticky-field-sharing/README.md

 * Collect form data and use it within a website's pages.
 * Create dynamic webpages, emails and custom PDFs using captured form data.
-* Use "Conditional Logic" dynamics with form fields based on preceding field entries.
+* Use "Conditional Logic" dynamics with form fields based on preceding field or other pages' form entries.
 * Construct URLs rendered in HTML blocks or emails which incorporate saved data.
 * Share field answers with other fields on other pages, and re-use duplicated forms to capture and preserve multiple sets of data.
-* Create "Report Generator" sites with data collection forms, with data accumulating and available within the site for the life of the user's account.
+* Create "Report Generator" sites with data collection forms, with data accumulating and available within the site for the life of the user's account (or anonymous user's session).

-If any user invents or discovers other helpful cases, please share them with us.
+Dev's note: If any user invents or discovers other helpful cases, please share them with us.

 # Live Demos

-Two "live" demos using this plugin are available at: [wp.www-net.com](https://wp.www-net.com)
+Two "live" demos using this plugin are hosted at: [wp.www-net.com](https://wp.www-net.com)

-NOTE: That WordPress site will auto-generate a short-lived "Demo User" account and log you in - no email or form-filling is required.

 * Demo 1 - "Unit Test" demo of a multi-page single form which uses all supported field types
 * Demo 2 - User app "Dinner Menu Planner" to interactively construct and "publish" a final document page

 Note: These two demos allow you to see multi-page single forms properly capturing and saving form input even if you abandon the form part-way through, they also use multiple forms on the same page.
-Also note you can log in and out of your demo account, and see how your progress on all the visited forms will still be populated with your last entries.

 # Note to Developers

 Three levels of debugging support per form is available (see docs).

-Forms can be "grouped" with other forms or made unique via the "shared group name" form option.

 Hidden feature:  A timestamp generator merge tag called `{time_unix}` is globally functional when the plugin is enabled.
 It will filter on all merge tag rendering events.
 Its action is to replace the tag with a string representation of the current Unix time (seconds since epoch).
 This is a useful means to provide a way of time-stamping rendered output, such as inserting into a hidden field's default value, or used in a link's query string construction for creating a "cache-busting" unique URL.
 Example: `http://mama.yo?date={time_unix}`

 # Future Ideas

-* Admin option to manually delete all user meta records naned with the prefix `mfsfs_SYS_` (optionally limit scope to just a shared group name).
+* Admin option to manually delete all user meta records named with the back-end prefix: `mfsfs_SYS_`
-* Implement a means for the form designer to enable the form user to clear all records as described for Admin option above.
+* Implement a means for the form designer to enable the form user to clear all records as described for Admin option above
-* Admin option on form settings to not require logged-in state to support saving entry data.
-Instead store entry data into the client browser's session cookies, rather than the user table.
+* Admin option to NOT store entry data into user's database table, but instead use their session array (mimicking anonymous user handling behaviour)

 # Credits